COBREXA/COBREXA.jl/docs/src/distributed/2_parallel.md

 Each of the processes contains a self-sufficient image of Julia that can act independently; in turn the additional processes also consume some memory.
-Each process with loaded `COBREXA.jl` and a simple solver such as GLPK may consume around 500MB of RAM, which should be taken into account when planning the analysis scale.
+Each process with loaded `COBREXA.jl` and a simple solver such as HiGHS may consume around 500MB of RAM, which should be taken into account when planning the analysis scale.